rextsears/track-track/README.md

 ## User Stories

 ### Current / MVP
-    - As a user, I want the ability to have other users leave comments and ratings about individual tracks in my music collection.
+    - As a user, I want the application to have an inviting, fun, music-themed design.

 ### Ice Box
-    - As a user, I want the application to have an inviting, fun, music-themed design.
+    - [none]

 ### Completed
     - As a user, I want the ability to load the application in a web browser.